-Mr. Williams received his Bachelor of Architecture degree from Prairie View A&M University and a Master of City Planning degree from the Masachusetts Institute of Technology.
+Mr. Williams received his Bachelor of Architecture degree from Prairie View A&M University and a Master of City Planning degree from the Massachusetts Institute of Technology.

 Back to top

-Christine Weichert has been with the Sacramento Housing and Revelopment Agency for 20 years.
-She currently services as Assistant Director of Housing and Community Development and is responsible for multi-family housing finance, City and County Inclusionary Housing Ordinance implementation, redevelopment project financing and implementation and portfolio management.
+Christine Weichert has been with the Sacramento Housing and Redevelopment Agency for over 25 years.
+She currently serves as Assistant Director of Development Finance and is responsible for multifamily and single family housing finance, City and County Inclusionary Housing Ordinance implementation, affordable housing project financing and implementation, and portfolio management.

-She holds a Bachelor’s degree in Liberal Arts (History) and a Masters degree in Public Policy.
+Ms. Weichert holds a Bachelor’s degree and a Master’s degree in Public Policy.

-Ms. Weichert is a speaker and presenter on topics such as Affordable Housing and Redevelopment finance, Affordable Housing Regulatory Agreements and Property Management, Public Private Partnership.
+Ms. Weichert is a speaker and presenter on topics such as Affordable Housing and Redevelopment Finance, Affordable Housing Regulatory Agreements and Property Management, and Financing Public-Private Partnerships.

 "Having grown up in Sacramento, I am very familiar with the neighborhoods where SHRA is working to make improvements.
 It’s very gratifying to be a part of these efforts and to see the positive impacts that make my hometown a better place to live, work and play.”